OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 If there are too many for your taste (or too few): The inspector can be customized.
 You can add or remove the ones, which you need, and keep out the ones, which seem distracting or unnecessary to you.
 In this review, I try to cover most of them but feel free to skip the uninteresting ones.

 First, only for projects:

 Project status Projects can be one of four different statuses: Running, Paused, Dropped, or Completed.
 Running and completed should be clear.
-Every project is running from the start; and it is completed if you tick if off the task list.
+Every project is running from the start, and it is completed if you tick it off the task list.
 A paused project will be hidden from most other perspective.
 It will still regularly show up on the Review perspective, but will otherwise stop bothering you.
-A dropped project is pretty similar to a completed project, but will show up as dropped in the archive, so you could re-activate it.
+A dropped project is pretty similar to a completed project but will show up as dropped in the archive so that you could re-activate it.

 Project mode A project can be sequential or parallel.
 The difference is in its detail.
 Perspectives have an option to only show available tasks.
 In this case, it will hide paused tasks, but it will also hide sequential tasks (as in, they can only be done, if the task before it is done.)
 In a parallel project, all tasks will show up.
 There is also an option to only show first available tasks in a project.
 Then, sequential and parallel does not make a difference.
 Well, many options.

 Again, stuff like this can be deactivated if not needed, or just be used if it seems right.
 I have grown to like and use it quite regularly.

 Now, there are a couple of more fields, which work for both tasks and projects:

 Due dates A due date is a hard deadline.
 OmniFocus make sure, to remind you of upcoming deadlines.
 There is the Forecast perspective discussed below, which is a calendar-based view on deadlines and such.
 Most perspectives are by default configured to prioritize tasks with due dates, so they will not be buried below less urgent tasks.
 OmniFocus will also send a push notification for each deadline.